Skip to main content

 • [FIELD_TYPE]

 Type of the field.
-Can be a scalar type or a reference to another model.
+Can be a scalar type, a reference to another model if the field belongs to a model, or a reference to another type if it belongs to a type.

 The following scalar types are supported: